nataliemall/crop_acreages_from_DPR_reports/README.md

  These were sent to you via email since it's a large file.

- Step 2: Download the rest of the moving parts and put them in the same overall folder:
+ Step 2: Download the rest of the moving parts and put them in the same overall folder (or just clone the whole repository):

 ```
-adding_comtrs_functions.py
-compile_normalize_data_by_comtrs.py
 calPUR_county_comparison.py
 pur_and_county_data_retrieval.py
 plotting_functions.py